-While it might be tempting to leave it on the counter to thaw while you go about your day, leaving meat at room temperature can be unsafe and cause illness.
+Depending on the time of day your reading this, you might be tempted to leave it on the counter to thaw while you go about your day- DON’T!

 - Allow up to 24 hours per 1 to 5 pounds of frozen meat.

 Fridge-thawed items remain safe for a day or so and can be refrozen if needed (but there might be some loss of quality).

-This is the best method to thaw frozen meats if you’re short on time.
+A water bath is the best method to thaw frozen meats if you’re short on time.

 - Submerge your bag in cold tap water, changing the water every 30 minutes.

-- Set your microwave to “Defrost” or 50% Power to prevent the outside from getting cooked while the inside remains frozen.
+- Set your microwave to “Defrost” or 50% power to prevent the outside from getting cooked while the inside remains frozen.
 Times vary based on weight, but if you aren’t sure, defrost for 2 minutes, let stand for 1 minute, then check the progress.
 Repeat.